MaximSamusenko/collapse_pane/README.md

       collapseButtonOffset?: number;

       /**
-       * positions in pixels left to right and top to bottom in which the delimeter will be magneted */ snapPoints?: number[];
+       * positions in pixels left to right and top to bottom in which the delimiter will be snapped */ snapPoints?: number[];